followmyutopia/devextreme-documentation/concepts/05 Widgets/Drawer/Getting Started with Navigation Drawer/Getting Started with Navigation Drawer.md

 The **Drawer** is a dismissible or permanently visible panel used for navigation in responsive web application layouts.

-DevExtreme provides an [application template for Angular](https://devexpress.github.io/devextreme-angular-template/#/home).
+DevExtreme provides an <a href="https://devexpress.github.io/devextreme-angular-template/#/home" target="_blank">application template for Angular</a>.
 It implements a responsive layout that uses the **Drawer**.
 You can use this template instead of following the tutorial.
-Refer to the [documentation on GitHub](https://github.com/DevExpress/devextreme-angular-template/blob/master/README.md) for more information.
+Refer to the <a href="https://github.com/DevExpress/devextreme-angular-template/blob/master/README.md" target="_blank">documentation on GitHub</a> for more information.

 If you do not use Angular or the template is unsuitable, follow the instructions in this tutorial.
 We create a **Drawer** that allows a user to switch between pages.
 The **Drawer** is opened and closed via a button on a toolbar.